anazahirah/Jarkom-Modul-3-IUP6-2021/README.md

 ```
 ![Screen Shot 2021-11-13 at 17 17 05](https://user-images.githubusercontent.com/74056954/141614942-016c5ddb-53d0-47a6-9b96-42b0c45f7468.png)

+Difficulties : <br>
+- we kinda confused at the options, but it was managable <br>

 ### **Number 3**
 First, edit the network config Alabasta, Loguetown, Skypie, Tottoland to <br>
 ```